istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/index.md

     EOF
     {{< /text >}}

 1. Configure the routes for `bookinfo.com`.
-Define a `VirtualService` similarly to the one in [`samples/bookinfo/networking/bookinfo-gateway.yaml`]({{< github_file >}}/samples/bookinfo/networking/bookinfo-gateway.yaml):
+Define a `VirtualService` like the one in [`samples/bookinfo/networking/bookinfo-gateway.yaml`]({{< github_file >}}/samples/bookinfo/networking/bookinfo-gateway.yaml):

     {{< text bash >}}